An Evans function for the linearised 2D Euler equations using Hill's determinant: A complex Hill's Equation

 Writing Hill's equation \eqref{eq:hill} as a first order system the general solution is given by the principal fundamental solution matrix $M(\eta)$.
 After one period the matrix $M(2\pi)$ is called the monodromy matrix, and the trace of the monodromy matrix is called \emph{Hill's discriminant} $\Delta(\mu)$.
 Sometimes we will emphasise the dependence of the parameter $c$ that changes the function $Q(\eta)$ and will write $\Delta( \mu; c)$.
 The boundaries of the intervals where bounded solutions exist are given by $\Delta(\mu) = 2$ with Floquet multipliers $+1$ and $\Delta(\mu) = -2$ with Floquet multipliers $-1$.
 We are looking for solutions of \cref{eq:bound} with quasi-periodic boundary conditions with Floquet multipliers $e^{\pm 2\pi i \q}$, such that we require

 In \cref{fig:delta} we show the function $\Delta(\mu)$ for real and purely imaginary values of $c$.

 We are now going to discuss some properties of the spectrum of the complex Hill's equation \eqref{eq:hill}.
-First we recall the classical case with real $c > 1$.
-Then we consider the case of purely imaginary $c$, and finally the case of complex $c$.
+First we recall the classical case with real $c > 1$ (see \cref{fig:delta}).
+Then we consider the case of purely imaginary $c$ (see figures~\ref{fig:deltacimag} and~\ref{fig:cdplot}), and finally the case of complex $c$ (see \cref{fig:complexmu}).